How to Host a Golden Tee Tournament

 The best way to promote your GTN program is to use the FACTS program to create an on-screen message before every game played in the event’s location.

-In addition to the FACTS screen, you should add this information to the location’s website and social media channels.
+In addition to the FACTS screen, include this information on the location’s website and social media channels.
 Print flyers and hang them up in the location.
 If you need Golden Tee images, log in to Operator Services and click on Downloads.

 An ADWIZ screen can also be created and installed.
 Remember, you’re the organizer.
 Get to know your players.
 Buy them a beer and thank them for their support.
 It’s this type of interaction that creates loyalty and dedication.